microsoft/CNTK/bindings/python/doc/setup.rst

 Please follow `these instructions <https://github.com/Microsoft/CNTK/wiki/Setup-CNTK-on-your-machine>`__

-Optionally, you can try the `tutorials <http://notebooks.azure.com/library/cntkbeta2>`__ with pre-installed CNTK running in Azure.
+Optionally, you can try the `tutorials <https://notebooks.azure.com/cntk/libraries/tutorials>`__ with pre-installed CNTK running in Azure Notebooks (no Azure subscription needed).